Cloud Application Security

 We’re of the view that people should be able to use whatever they want to do their jobs and if that means talking to clients over WhatsApp Web, let it be.
 A cloud application discovery process, however, is absolutely critical to uncover exactly what is being used and how.
 Knowledge is power after all.
 Once you have an understanding of the apps used in your workplace – sanctioned or otherwise – you can then manage them.

 Not all apps are created equal though and some are riskier than others.
-Armed with your list of apps in the business, you should start implementing cloud application security policies for the most risky apps.
+Armed with your list of apps in the business, you should start implementing cloud application security policies for the riskiest apps.
 This tends to include things like cloud storage, team collaboration apps and messaging platforms and anything else that offers file sharing.

 The same process can be conducted with any cloud infrastructure, not just apps.
-If you’re team is using Infrastructure as a Service (IaaS) or Platform as a Service (PaaS) solutions then reviewing how they are used and what actions can be taken is also important.
+If your team is using Infrastructure as a Service (IaaS) or Platform as a Service (PaaS) solutions then reviewing how they are used and what actions can be taken is also important.

 Misconfigured cloud services overtook hacking as the number one source of data loss in 2017, so having a robust cloud security strategy in place will save trouble down the line.
 As an added bonus, you may well also see a cost benefit when you uncover underutilized storage!